richardosborne14/rise/.clinerules/system-prompt.md

 You are developing Rise, an AI-powered visual low-code builder.
 This is a complex Electron desktop application that generates clean React code.

+## 🚨 CRITICAL: Implementation Standards

+**BEFORE writing ANY code, you MUST read and follow:**
+- `.clinerules/implementation-standards.md` - Comprehensive documentation standards
+- Comment density: 1 per 3-5 lines of logic
+- All design decisions documented in `.implementation/` folder
+- Confidence <8 requires human review
+- Update task files after each milestone

+**These are MANDATORY requirements, not suggestions.**

 ## Core Principles

 1. **DO NOT BE LAZY.
 DO NOT OMIT CODE.**